 A Simple-But-Stunning Dress

-If a bride has a simple dress and wants to amp up the drama without any embellishments, an angel cut veil trimmed in satin, horsehair or organza is always a good choice, notes Kleinfeld Fashion Director Terry Hall.
+If a bride has a simple dress and wants to amp up the drama without any embellishments, an angel-cut veil trimmed in satin, horsehair, or organza is always a good choice, notes Kleinfeld Fashion Director Terry Hall.
 "It will frame the face of the bride beautifully, and when it cascades down, you'll see a spiral of fabric on the edge that gives you that dramatic look and feel."
 A veil with touches of light lace is also very elegant styled with a simple dress, says bridal stylist and wedding expert Renée Strauss.

-A Dress with a Statement Back
+A Dress With a Statement Back

 A breathtaking ornate or sheer illusion lace back is a popular trend.
 To show off your backside, Imbriano recommends a special custom cut cathedral without any accents (beadwork or crystals) in the body of the veil.
 Think sheer and chic and remember to steer clear of multiple layers of fabric.

-A Gown with a Long Train
+A Gown With a Long Train

 As long as your gown doesn't have a ton of back detail, you can pretty much wear any type of veil with a dress that has a long train, tells Hall.
 His favorite, however, is by far a cathedral veil.
 "It's so interesting and creates a dramatic, ethereal look."
-Just make sure the veil extends past the train, he advises.
-This is particularly important if the train on the wedding gown is heavily beaded, adds Strauss.

 A Modern Dress